The Canadian Cyber Threat Exchange (CCTX) proudly presents the 4th Annual Collaboration Event

 Featured Speakers and Panellists

-Nikolas Badminton, Futurist: How can Canada lead in cybersecurity as a nation community
+Nikolas Badminton, Futurist: How can Canada lead in cybersecurity as a national community

 Nikolas Badminton is a world-respected researcher, futurist, author, and teacher with over 35 years of coding, research, writing, speaking, and technology implementation experience.
 His mission is to drive world leaders to take action in creating a better world for humanity.
 He provides expertise in new technologies and promotes exponential thinking with a critical, honest, and optimistic view that empowers you to plan for today, tomorrow, and for the future.